djndl1/CSNotes/net/transport_layer.md

 # Elements of Transport Protocols

 At the transport layer, the physical channel is the entire network, explicit addressing of destinations is required.
 Datagrams may loiter inside the network for a while before arriving at the destination out of order.
 Buffering and flow control are needed.

 ## Addressing

 TSAP (Transport Service Access Point) means a specific endpoint in the transport layer.
 NSAP (Network Service Access Point) are endpoints in the network layer (e.g. IP addresses).

 Stable ports may be a way to determine where to connect.
 Another way is to query a known port, behind which runs the portmapper that returns the port of the queried service.
+(Initial connection protocol) Instead of every service server listening to a port, a process server `inetd` listens to these ports and spawns the requested server and allow it to inherit the existing connection.
+The new server then does the requested work.

+## Multiplexing

+Multiple processes use the same network address; a user use multiple networks (inverse multiplexing).